Cleared for takeoff: Saudi women start exercising their newest right

 While some significant controls remain, the authorities have steadily tweaked regulations as they try to open up society under a broad reform agenda led by de facto ruler Crown Prince Mohammed bin Salman.

-The latest changes mean women over 21 can now get a passport and go abroad and without permission.
+The latest changes mean women over 21 can now get a passport and go abroad without permission.
 They also allow women to register child birth, marriage or divorce, be issued official family documents and be a guardian to children who are minors.

 More than 1,000 women in the kingdom’s Eastern Province have already traveled abroad under the new rules, the local newspaper Al Yaum reported on Tuesday.